Online marketing specialist: the power of senior expertise

 “98% of leaders say companies need a better understanding of AI’s potential — that understanding is crucial for choosing tools that actually deliver results.”

-Why expertise is no longer a choice, but a requirement
+Why expertise is no longer a choice but a requirement

-1. The AI revolution requires new skills
+1. The AI revolution demands new skills

 “Companies that do not integrate AI into their marketing stack will face a competitive disadvantage of at least 30% within 18 months.”
 Mark Stevens, McKinsey Digital